Cross-Cultural Expert-Level Art Critique Evaluation with Vision-Language Models: Dataset

 \section{Dataset}

-To validate our framework, we use the \textsc{Vulca-Bench} corpus \cite{yu2026vulca}.
+To validate our framework, we use the \textsc{Vulca-Bench} corpus \cite{yu2026vulca},\footnote{Dataset: \url{\dataseturl}} our companion dataset paper that details the full annotation protocol and quality assurance process.
 The complete corpus contains 6,804 matched pairs across 7 cultural traditions.
-However, we exclude the Mural tradition (109 pairs) from evaluation due to an insufficient number of expert annotations for reliable Tier III calibration, resulting on a 6-culture evaluation subset of 6,695 image-critique pairs covering a total of 165 culture-specific dimensions (see Appendix~\ref{app:dimensions} for a detailed list of the dimensions).
+However, we exclude the Mural tradition (109 pairs) from evaluation due to an insufficient number of expert annotations for reliable Tier III calibration, resulting in a 6-culture evaluation subset of 6,695 image-critique pairs covering a total of 165 culture-specific dimensions (see Appendix~\ref{app:dimensions} for a detailed list of the dimensions).
 From this subset, we extract 294 stratified samples with bilingual expert-written critiques which we use as evaluation samples (Eval.) for our experiments.
-On top of that, a disjoint 450-sample human-scored (HScored) subset of art critiques (298 training / 152 held-out test) serves as the gold-standard $S_h$ for fitting and validating the isotonic calibration function $g$ in Tier~III.
+On top of that, a disjoint 450-sample human-scored (HScored) subset of art critiques (295 training / 155 held-out test) serves as the gold-standard $S_{\text{h}}$ for fitting and validating the sigmoid calibration function $g^*$ in Tier~III.
+The pool size was determined by available annotator capacity; the 65/35 train-test split balances calibration stability against held-out evaluation power (see Appendix~\ref{app:calibration_baseline} for a sample-size sensitivity analysis).
 See Table \ref{tab:dataset_stats} for a complete overview of our data distribution.

 Each image-critique pair consists of (i) an artwork image, (ii) artist and title metadata, and (iii) an expert bilingual critique (Chinese: $\sim$500 characters; English: $\sim$300 words) annotated with culture-specific dimensions.
 Critiques explicitly identify L1--L5 layer coverage through dimension-specific tags (e.g., CN\_L1\_D1 for Chinese Visual Colour, see Appendix~\ref{app:dimensions}), enabling the automatic computation of cultural coverage metrics.